StruanMclean/AutoDarts/README.md

 You will also need to train a ai model with detectron 2 I will include the training code.

 AI training code is in autodarts_training.ipynb.

+I also wrote in more detail how this works.
+In the repo its called paper.pdf